BOAT REVIEW: RIVIERA 5800 SPORT YACHT

 The seamless indoor/outdoor living theme is a constant on Riviera's Sport Yachts, as is the aft galley on boats sold locally.
 Traced by generous Corian counters, and a new electric instead of manual awning window, the galley boasts a spread of appliances that hit new heights.
 There are four drawer-style fridges and freezers, Miele combination oven/microwave and grill, four-burner induction stove and dishwasher.

 The wetbar opposite has icemaker, glass and bottle storage, and soft-close drawers that are also a feature of the high-gloss cherrywood cabinetry throughout.
-Two bar stools front the forward return on the galley, and need redesigning since their leading metal edge was chipping away at the aforesaid high-gloss joinery.
+Two bar stools front the forward return on the galley, though they are in need of redesign since their leading hard metal edge was chipping away at the aforesaid high-gloss joinery.

 The heads or bathrooms, as Riviera is wont to call them, boasts bigger showers and the latest push-button Vacuflush loos, plus improved plumbing.
 The high-gloss cherrywood is well executed, storage space is abundant, and the styling is swish, chic and cool if not a tad calculated.
 But with soft furnishing options you can stamp your own style inside the 5800 SY.